Make an Impact

-The Veteran Executive Students at Darden (VESD) serves the Executive MBA community as an affinity group by leveraging former and current military experiences to enhance career opportunities and foster camaraderie within the entire Darden Community.
+The Darden Executive Veterans (DEV) serves the Executive MBA community as an affinity group by leveraging former and current military experiences to enhance career opportunities and foster camaraderie within the entire Darden Community.

 In addition to supporting veterans in the Professional Degree Programs, the organization's programming touches upon a variety of veteran-related topics, including advising others on what it means to hire and work with a vet.